-As one might expect given the previous clover dominance, native Trifolium gracilentum (purple flowers) started taking up much of this flat from that tarweed.
+from that tarweed.
 But note that the T. gracilentum assumes an erect form here, as it always has on this property.
-If a prostrate form was strictly phenotypical to open spaces, if growing erect was a response to shading or taller competition, then these would be prostrate and crowded.
+If a prostrate form was strictly phenotypical to open spaces, if growing erect was a response to shading or taller competition, these would be prostrate and crowded.
 If an erect form was a response to population density, then those tight prostrate patches we saw would have stood up.

-Yet this variant of T. gracilentum about 50 feet from the flat on the previous slides took a form that was almost completely prostrate when it first colonized in 2005, and it grows both erect and prostrate in this same location 18 years later.
+This variant of T. gracilentum about 50 feet from the flat took a form that was almost completely prostrate when it first colonized in 2005, yet it grows both erect and prostrate in this same location ten years later.

 On year two just below that flat, the T. microcephalum became more erect as it collided with grasses and T. wildenovii.

 There is very little mixing of the two species so far, unlike what I see elsewhere.